 When you shop around, you’ll see labels indicating “Low-VOC” and “zero-VOC” paints, meaning they contain a reduced number of grams of VOC per liter (under 150 grams for low-VOC and under 5 for zero-VOC).
 The majority of common paint brands now provide these kinds of alternatives, and some manufacturers, such as AFM Safecoat and Bioshield have built their businesses around the greener choices.

 Water-based wood finishes, such as waterborne urethane or acrylic, also have decreased toxic compounds, but still provide comparable durability to their standard counterparts.
 You can also find paint with recycled content which keeps remainders out of the waste stream, cuts down on new production, and generally costs less.
-One great resource here is the Seattle-based Environmental Home Center, which is a little like an Eco-Home Depot.
+One great resource in the USA is the Seattle-based Environmental Home Center, which is a little like an Eco-Home Depot.
 They have a great website with clear information and competitive pricing.
 Another to check out is Build It Green.

 Many conventional interior grade composite materials, like carbon fiber and engineered wood, contain urea-formaldehyde binder, which has been classified as a Toxic Air Contaminant by the California Air Resources Board due to its potential to cause cancer.
 It’s now fairly common to hear about formaldehyde-free fiberboards, and those are the ones you want to look for.

-We put a lot of emphasis on the “R’s” in last week’s installment.
+We put a lot of emphasis on the “R’s” in our last installment.
 In areas that call for conventional plywood or finished materials, such as cabinets, trim, doors, shelving and window frames, you want to be certain your products didn’t come from clearcut virgin forests.
-As it turns out, reclaimed lumber is often higher quality than new lumber, and grasses such as bamboo and straw (the stalk of wheat, rice, and barley) make a great MDF (medium density fiberboard) alternative for the cabinetry and built-ins; bamboo can be harvested in 3-5 years, and straw-based MDF is derived from an annually renewable waste product.
+As it turns out, reclaimed lumber is often higher quality than new lumber, and grasses such as bamboo and straw (the stalks of wheat, rice, and barley) make a great MDF (medium density fiberboard) alternative for the cabinetry and built-ins; bamboo can be harvested in 3-5 years, and straw-based MDF is derived from an annually renewable waste product.

-3) Put Something Good Under Your Feet
+Put Something Good Under Your Feet

-- Linoleum is a mixture of natural ingredients like cork, wood flour, and linseed oil.
+Cork, though not local in most parts, is a rapidly renewable, harvested from the outer bark of the oak tree and regenerates within 10 years.
+Bamboo and its younger cousin, Plyboo, are also rapidly renewable and particularly elegant, while Linoleum is a mixture of natural ingredients like cork, wood flour, and linseed oil.
 Though it’s sometimes hard to distinguish between linoleum and vinyl flooring, the ingredients tell all.
 Both are resilient, but sheet vinyl and VCT contain polyvinyl chloride (PVC), a chemical that has been linked to many health concerns, and has horrendous environmental impacts during both conception and disposal.
-For more on this, check out the award-winning documentary, Blue Vinyl, which investigates the life-cycle analysis of vinyl at a very personal level.
+For more on this, check out the award-winning documentary Blue Vinyl, which investigates the life-cycle analysis of vinyl at a very personal level.

+Ideally, your rugs and carpets would come from 100% natural and renewable resources, with biodegradable backing.
+If this is in your budget, Nature’s Carpet and Shaw may be of assistance.
+For conventional carpets, look for those with high percentages of recycled content from wool, cotton, nylon or recycled plastic bottles.
 Ray Anderson, founder of Interface Carpets has changed the carpet industry at a global level by creating modular carpet tiles that can be mixed and matched, easily replaced, and recycled.
 Both the design and the industrial manufacturing of Interface’s products have been inspired by biomimicry and the patterns and processes of nature.

 Roofing materials such as tile, slate, fiber-cement, recycled plastic, and metal, are durable and can provide additional fire protection.
 Cool metal roofs may also contribute to LEED points.
 For decking, LEED-H requires minimum 25% recycled content.
 Trex decking is an easy alternative to raw wood, as it contains reclaimed wood particles and recycled plastic, and is more durable than wood decking.
-The deck picture above has a support surface made of salvaged road signs.